FarronF/limerick-council-meetings/meetings/2022/02/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 17th January 2022.md

 Consideration will be given to the installation of a pedestrian crossing as requested subject

-to funding being made available.---
+to funding being made available.
+---
 3

 5.